 Visiting Professors Program

 Journalism programs at Central Michigan University, Elon University in North Carolina and Louisiana State University will receive visiting business journalism professors next spring under a $1.67 million grant from the Donald W. Reynolds Foundation.

 This is the second year of the grant.
 This past spring, the inaugural visiting professors taught at Colorado State University, Grambling State University, Texas Christian University and the University of South Carolina.

 Tackling a 10-K financial document can be daunting.
 To meet disclosure requirements, company annual financial reports seem to have expanded to the size of an Ikea catalog, though they’re far less fun to peruse.

 One of the first things you need to tell new reporters or students about covering economic reports from Washington is this: No, you are not being punished for some past wrongdoing.

-The Donald W. Reynolds Foundation seeks applications from accredited journalism schools that wish to host a visiting professor to teach business journalism classes in the spring 2014 semester.
-This will be the third year of the grant program, and two schools in the U.S. will be selected to receive a visiting professor for a semester [...]
+The Donald W. Reynolds National Center for Business Journalism seeks applications from accredited journalism schools that wish to host a visiting professor to teach business journalism classes in the spring 2016 semester.
+This will be the fifth and final year of the grant program, and one school in the U.S. will be selected to receive [...]

-The Donald W. Reynolds Foundation Visiting Business Journalism Professors Program is launching its third year, and will assign professors to two campuses for the spring semester 2014.
-Those selected will teach business journalism coursework during a semester in residence.
+The Donald W. Reynolds Foundation Visiting Business Journalism Professors Program is seeking two visiting professors: one for spring 2015 and one for spring 2016.
+Those selected will teach business journalism during a semester in residence at two different campuses.
 The program is designed to initiate business journalism courses and curricula at accredited journalism schools across [...]

 A conversation sparked on the heels of this year’s Society of Business Editors and Writers annual conference about the visible void of diversity in business journalism.
 And now, just two weeks after the topic took center stage, the chatter has turned to action.
 Christopher Nelson, a freelance journalist and graduate student at Georgetown University Law Center, [...]